ansonl/ansonl.github.io/_posts/2024-03-02-ultimaker-gcode-footprint-halt.md

 > **Note:** We still need to show a minimum of the actual print bottom footprint coordinates to the footprint finder before it stops or else the footprint finder will return a single prefilled point which is the default nozzle probe position in the back right of the bed and the printer will warn about an unbalanced model.

+After I [posted](https://community.ultimaker.com/topic/45139-ultimaker-s-line-g-code-header-generatorversion-er999-bug/) this on the Ultimaker forum, Robinmdh from Team Ultimaker [mentioned](https://community.ultimaker.com/topic/45139-ultimaker-s-line-g-code-header-generatorversion-er999-bug/#comment-331690) that adding `;PRINT.GROUPS:2` to the header will also skip adaptive bed probing.
+Setting 2 print groups will indicate additional first layers for other objects printed further in the G-code.

 ## Bonus Bug!

 ![matrix](/wp-content/uploads/2024/02/matrix_code_logo.jpg)